aigents/aigents-android-graddle/README.md

 # aigents-android-graddle
 Aigents for Android with Android Studio and Graddle

+Just experimenting, so far...